-Although tunnel ventilated finishing houses are the most common choice for new construction, many curtain-sided, naturally ventilated buildings are still in use.
-The summer performance of these facilities can be improved by utilizing a combination of stir fans and a sprinkler system to reduce the animal's heat stress.
+The summer performance of curtain-sided, naturally ventilated buildings can be improved by utilizing a combination of stir fans and a sprinkler system to reduce animal heat stress.

 Pigs feel a cooling effect as high-velocity air from the stir fans moves across their body.
 By wetting the pig's skin, we increase the cooling effect as the air evaporates the water removing heat from the animal.

 For direct cooling to work efficiently, the pig's skin should be thoroughly wetted and then allowed to dry completely.
 The wetting and drying cycle is a critical part of the process.
 If the pigs are continuously wet, the humidity rises which in turn reduces the amount of cooling by evaporation.

 Choose nozzles that produce coarse droplets vs. a fine mist.
 Large drops fall quickly thoroughly wetting the pigs while a fine mist hangs in the air increasing humidity.
 The control system should include an adjustable timer enabling the system to operate for two to four minutes every 15 to 30 minutes after reaching the temperature set point.